Teen Relationship Violence

 - Have a history of aggressive behavior or bullying.

-Dating violence can be prevented when teens, families, organizations, and communities work together to implement effective prevention strategies.
+Relationship violence can be prevented when teens, families, organizations, and communities work together to implement effective prevention strategies.

-Resources for Victims of Teen Dating Violence
+Resources for Victims of Teen Relationship Violence

-Victims of teen dating violence often keep the abuse a secret.
+Victims of teen relationship violence often keep the abuse a secret.
 They should be encouraged to reach out to trusted adults like parents, teachers, school counselors, youth advisors, or health care providers.
 They can also seek confidential counsel and advice from professionally trained adults and peers.

 Resources for teens involved in abusive relationships include the following: